-Term used in this consultation to refer to any licences, permits, authorisations and Licence operator or responsible person.
+Licence Term used in this consultation to refer to any licences, permits, authorisations to as the operator or responsible person.

 Licence holder Company or person against which the licence is registered.
-May also be referred to as the
+May also be referred

-LLWR Low Level Waste Repository (near Drigg) Monitoring Protocol Specification
+LLWR Low Level Waste Repository (near Drigg)

-MPS NGR
+MPS Monitoring Protocol Specification

-National Grid Reference
+NGR National Grid Reference

-Non-compliance An issue identified by SEPA relating to a licence holder's failure to conform to a licence condition well activities are managed based on evidence provided by operators.
-The proposed compliance assessment scheme will replace OPA.
+Non-compliance An issue identified by SEPA relating to a licence holder's failure to conform to a licence condition on how well activities are managed based on evidence provided by operators.

 OPA Operator Performance Assessment.
-Structured assessment by SEPA inspectors on how of the operations undertaken.
+Structured assessment by SEPA inspectors potential hazard of the operations undertaken.